Installing a digital sound system in a cooler

 We used an XS Power XP750 battery to provide up to 750 amps of power to the sound system.
 The ventless design means you can install this marine-rated 12-volt battery in tight spaces without worrying about leaks or corrosion.

-Finally, to take the cooler "over the top," we added the Autonet Mobile router, shown above.
+Finally, to take the cooler "over the top," we added an Autonet Mobile router.